Phone12340/Server/README.md

 $ yr# VPS
-## Ru2cMOpatHwOJoE64FuRedjLmhE6z_3JU4Uw2aamdWAgkmpXGRJnning on Github with the help ngrok
+## Ru2cMOpatHwOJoE64FuRedjLmhE6z_3JU4Uw2aamdWAgkmpXGRJnning on Github with the help ngrokj2wj
 ```json
 Running on
 /30/01/2024/